Back to Watch and Pray

 Souls are harmed when these contradictions are normalized.
 The response is different: hold the unchanging faith, hold , and reject every structure that requires acceptance of doctrinal rupture.

 Vigilance is love in action.
 It protects the flock from wolves in sheep's clothing and keeps the heart open to .
 Watch.
 Pray.
 Endure.
-Christ remains Lord, even in the darkest hour.
+Christ remains Lord, even in the darkest hour, and He does not command vigilance without also giving the to persevere in it.

 Footnotes